The goal of research in the Miller Lab is to understand how animals maintain homeostasis and survive in changing conditions.

 We use the nematode, C. elegans, to investigate the responses to small gaseous molecules, oxygen (O2) and hydrogen sulfide (H2S).
 These small molecules influence important biological functions, including development, metabolism and homeostasis.
 We aim to understand how responses to these external factors are integrated with each other and biology at the molecular, cellular and organismal level.
 Our studies will reveal new insight about the fundamental nature of the flexibility that enables animals to maintain homeostasis in the face of environmental, metabolic and physiological stress.

-Although H2S is best known as a toxic gas with the smell of rotten eggs, it has recently become clear that H2S has dramatic effects on animal physiology.
+Although H2S is best known as a toxic gas with the smell of rotten eggs, it has recently become clear that H2S can also have beneficial effects on animal physiology.
 Mice exposed to H2S enter into a hibernation-like state, with decreased metabolism and low core body temperature.
 Mammals exposed to H2S can survive better in harsh conditions, especially when O2 is limiting.

 We have used worms to begin to understand the molecular basis for the beneficial effects of H2S.
 We found that worms grown in low levels of H2S live 70% longer than untreated controls.
 We are now investigating how adaptation to H2S is integrated with cellular homeostasis pathways to improve survival in changing conditions.